Yoghurt – Healthy Dessert

 Fruit In Season

 The best berries are fresh and can even be free!
 Go blackberry picking in September and October when they are plentiful.
 Enjoy an autumn Harvest Walk and go armed with containers and bags.
-Search the internet to see if there are any fruit sharing schemes in your area where people report that they have a surplus of fruit, such as the Harvest scheme in Exeter, Devon
+Search the internet to see if there are any fruit sharing schemes in your area where people report that they have a surplus of fruit.

 To get freshly picked berries at reasonable prices, go to Pick Your Own Farms.
 And look out at your local market stalls for well priced produce – often cheaper than the supermarkets.

-Blueberries are of course very popular now – and have apparently taken over from raspberries in popularity.
+Blueberries are of course very available all year round now now – and have apparently taken over from raspberries in popularity.
 Most blueberries come from overseas, although their long shelf life make them adaptable to importing.

 Buy frozen berries, especially local ones that are locally grown.
-For example Real Food Exeter stocks frozen berries from Boyces Farm.
 Supermarkets sell bags of frozen fruit at prices often much cheaper than fresh ones. check in the the freezer aisles.
 They tend to be a bit mushy, but this is ideal for making fruit yoghurts.

 And Good For You Too!